finanalyst/grav-plugin-map-marker-leaflet/README.md

     - options:
         - primaryColor -- a colour code, defaults to '#22407F'
         - secondaryColor -- a colour code, defaults to '#ff5998'
-        - size  -- can be `sm`, `md`, `lg`, see MapQuest documentation
+        - size  -- can be `sm`, `md`, `lg`, see MapLeaflet documentation
         - shadow -- By default False.
 True if either option is present, or given as shadow=True
-        - draggable -- see MapQuest documentation.
+        - draggable -- see MapLeaflet documentation.
 By default False.
 True if either option is present, or given as draggable=True
         - title -- an array of strings, for the popup for each marker.
 No provision for the same text in all markers.
-        All the strings must be short (see MapQuest)
+        All the strings must be short (see MapLeaflet)
-        - type -- a MapQuestPlugin option.
+        - type -- a MapLeafletPlugin option.
 This plugin has been tested only for the values **marker** and **flag**.
 Others might work.
         - symbol
             - If `type` = **marker**, then a single letter.
             - If `type` = **flag**, then short text, no spaces.
-        - enum -- a MapQuestPlugin option that adds the point index to the symbol.
+        - enum -- a MapLeafletPlugin option that adds the point index to the symbol.
 By default False.
 True if either option is present, or given as draggable=True.
             - if `enum` is True and`type` = **flag**, then index of the array, in the order given in the json, is appended onto `symbol` text
             - if `enum` is True and `type` = **marker** (or other), then index is made to be `symbol` text of marker, and if `symbol` is defined within the shortcode, then it is ignored.
 Note that the index may only go to 999.
-        - array_of_hash -- a MapQuestPlugin option.
+        - array_of_hash -- a MapLeafletPlugin option.
 It should be present for hash type json (see below).
 By default False.
 True if either option is present, or given as draggable=True
     - content:
         - A JSON **Array** of points in one of two forms
             1. When no `array_of_hash` present, then an array of points as